Mitsubishi GX Works2/GX Works3 for Traffic Light Control

 Mitsubishi Sequential Function Charts (SFC) Example for Traffic Light Control

 Complete working example demonstrating Sequential Function Charts (SFC) implementation for Traffic Light Control using Mitsubishi GX Works2/GX Works3.
-This code has been tested on FX5 hardware.
+Follows Mitsubishi naming conventions.
+Tested on FX5 hardware.

 // Mitsubishi GX Works2/GX Works3 - Traffic Light Control Control